Seven Winds & Anchors Aweigh Nigerian Dwarf Goats

 Herd Registration & Health

 All of my does and bucks are registered with the American Dairy Goat Association (ADGA) and some are also registered with the American Goat Society (AGS).
 I am a member of both organizations and kids can be registered with either organization.

-My herd is tested annually for CAE, CL, and Johnes with the most recent negative results received March 2019 (Note: the co-owned bucks are under the report for Anchors Aweigh Farm, which is owned by my mother.
+My herd is tested annually for CAE, CL, and Johnes with the most recent negative results received July 2020 (Note: the co-owned bucks are under the report for Anchors Aweigh Farm, which is owned by my mother.
 The rest of their herd testing is on their website).
 You will notice that Bee's 2019 result shows a positive for Toxoplasmosis.
 Just a few days after drawing blood for our annual testing, Bee aborted a beautiful litter of quads.
-Since WADDL already had the serum at the lab, I called and added a Toxo test before deciding whether to go-ahead with a full abortion screen (I suspected either a freak accident or Toxo, becaues Toxo is spread by cats after they ingest infected rodents.
-With the crazy cold winter, my new barn cats had spent a great deal of time in the goat barn (including defecating in the bedding), so Toxo was highly suspect to me even though its not something I've ever had an issue with before.)
+Since WADDL already had the serum at the lab, I called and added a Toxo test before deciding whether to go-ahead with a full abortion screen (I suspected either a freak accident or Toxo, because Toxo is spread by cats after they ingest infected rodents.
+With the crazy cold winter in 2019, my new barn cats had spent a great deal of time in the goat barn (including defecating in the bedding), so Toxo was highly suspect to me even though its not something I've ever had an issue with before.)
 The result was positive.
 Its a relief to know what the cause is and steps have been taken to try and discourage the cats from using the goat pen as their litter box.
-Bee will not be affected going forward and, unless other does also ingested the infected feces, it should not have any affect on the other expected litters.
+Bee will not be affected going forward and, unless other does also ingest infected feces, it does not affect the herd.
+There were no issues at all in 2020.

 March 2019 CAE, CL, Johnes